Trina0224/3chatbots/README.md

 2. Gemini has limitaion.
 Have to wait for the pay as you go API Key.
 3. ~Move inputs handling to processAndDisplayData() from sendData().~
 4. ~Fix human cannot keep silent issue.~
-5. In script.js L90. will fix this after I add the photo function to Gemini and Claude.
+5. In script.js (search 'BUG'). will fix this after I add the photo function to Gemini and Claude.
+6. The code is very dirty and complex.
+Will clean later.
+Right now, Gemini can read photo.
+ChatGPT can read link or photo, but the photo size is not idea.
+A little small.
+Will try to solve it later.